What is the average salary in Philadelphia, PA?

 Wells Fargo

 Wells Fargo is a financial services company.
-They offer banking, investment, and mortgage services.
-Wells Fargo aims to help customers achieve their financial goals.
+They offer banking, investment, and mortgage services to help people manage their finances and achieve their goals.

 How does the cost of living in Philadelphia, PA compare to the national average?